What is Eid Al Adha

 Most of us already experience a desert safari, city tour and dinner cruises in Dubai and sometime we may think we have finished with all the places.
 But actually, we didn’t cover half of the city.
 There are so many tourist spots in Dubai which can be visited on such occasion like Eid or any other public Holidays.
 Etihad museum would be a perfect addition to the plan activities on this Eid.
 The Museum preserves, collect and display the heritage of the United Arab Emirates.
 It covers the history and takes the visitors to the foundation phase of UAE.
 As per the Etihad Museum official site the through a unique visitor journey, the various pavilions house experience-driven exhibitions, interactive programmes and education initiatives that explore the chronology of events that culminated in the unification of the Emirates in 1971, with a key emphasis on the period between 1968 and 1974.
 The timing of the museum is Daily from 10:00 am to 08:00 pm.

 ADULTS 25 years and over (25AED)

 GROUP 10 persons and above (20AED) per person

 FREE for children below 5 years & for individuals with disabilities.

-To know more about how to plan your journey visit Eithad Museum
+To know more about how to plan your journey visit Etihad Museum

 This is a perfect place for sunbathing and playing many sports.
-You can challenge your strength on this Eid Al Adha by standing up on paddle, kayaking or other games in the surrounding.
+You can challenge your strength on this Eid Al Adha by standing up on the paddle, kayaking or other games in the surrounding.
 There is a long track for jogging on which you can burn some of your fat with daily running.
-Kite beach also have wifi facility but for some distance it will not working everywhere on the beach.
+Kite beach also have wifi facility but for some distance, it will not work everywhere on the beach.
 It’s a place with both Burj Khalifa and Burj Al Arab.